misiektoja/lol_monitor/README.md

 ## Requirements

-The script requires Python 3.x.
+The script requires Python 3.12 or higher.

 It uses [pulsefire](https://github.com/iann838/pulsefire) library, also requests and python-dateutil.

+It has been tested succesfully on:
+- macOS (Ventura & Sonoma)
-It has been tested succesfully on Linux (Raspberry Pi Bullseye & Bookworm based on Debian) and Mac OS (Ventura & Sonoma).
+- Linux (Raspberry Pi Bullseye & Bookworm based on Debian, Ubuntu 24)
+- Windows (10 & 11)

-Should work on any other Linux OS and Windows with Python.
+It should work on other versions of macOS, Linux, Unix and Windows as well.

 ## Installation